Test Runner (Twister)

 A list of environment variables.
 Twister will check if all these environment variables are set, and otherwise skip this platform.
 This allows the user to define a platform which should be used, for example, only if some required software or hardware is present, and to signal that presence to twister using these environment variables.

-Test cases are detected by the presence of a testcase.yaml or a sample.yaml files in the application’s project directory.
-This file may contain one or more entries in the test section each identifying a test scenario.
+Tests are detected by the presence of a testcase.yaml or a sample.yaml files in the application’s project directory.
+This test application configuration file may contain one or more entries in the tests section each identifying a test scenario.

-The name of each testcase needs to be unique in the context of the overall testsuite and has to follow basic rules:
+The name of each test scenario needs to be unique in the context of the overall test application and has to follow basic rules:

-2. Each test identifier shall start with a section followed by a subsection separated by a dot.
-For example, a test that covers semaphores in the kernel shall start with kernel.semaphore.
+2. Each test scenario identifier shall start with a section followed by a subsection separated by a dot.
+For example, a test scenario that covers semaphores in the kernel shall start with kernel.semaphore.

 • kernel.semaphore: For general semaphore tests